 Trains from Inverness to Glasgow

-Avanti West Coast trains depart from London Euston station and arrive at Glasgow Central station.
+Avanti West Coast trains depart from London Euston station and arrive direct into Glasgow Central station.
 During peak hours, a direct fast train leaves London for Glasgow approximately once an hour.
 All Avanti trains between London and Glasgow are direct and can take as little as four hours and 29 minutes to complete the journey.
 Avanti trains have WiFi onboard as well as food carriages that serve light snacks and refreshments.

 Glasgow is one of the United Kingdom's most exciting cities, once considered the problem child of Scotland, the city is fast becoming the country's most popular destination.
 Filled with a buzzing clubbing scene, innovative eateries and more culture than you can shake a stick at, there's plenty to see and do here.
-To experience the best of Glasgow, head to the West End and enjoy dinner at culinary institution The Left Bank before spending the night in one of the area's many pubs.
+To experience the best of Glasgow, head to the West End and enjoy dinner at culinary institution, The Left Bank, before spending the night in one of the area's many pubs.
 For art and history fans, there's plenty of galleries and museums to discover such as the Gallery of Modern Art or the Riverside Museum.